MA2QL: A Minimalist Approach to Fully Decentralized Multi-Agent Reinforcement Learning: Method

-Theorem~\ref{theorem-q-iteration} assumes that for each agent, $Q_i^*$ has the unique maximum for all states.
+Theorem~\ref{theorem-q-iteration} assumes that for each agent, $Q_i^*$ has the unique maximum over actions for all states.
 Although this may not hold in general, in practice we can easily settle this by introducing a positive random noise to the reward function.
 Suppose the random noise is bounded by $\delta$, then we can easily derive that the performance drop of optimizing environmental reward plus noise is bounded by $\delta/(1-\gamma)$.
 As we can make $\delta$ arbitrarily small, the bound is tight.
+Moreover, as there might be many Nash equilibria, Theorem~\ref{theorem-q-iteration} does not guarantee the converged joint policy is optimal.